“Back to nature, back to yourself.“— Yamabushido

 In addition to its importance during Yamabushi training, the notion of Uketamo can also be said to be emblematic of the region’s disposition towards acceptance.
 Harsh winters with heavy snowfall?
 Uketamo!
 Syncretic religious beliefs from all across Asia?
 Uketamo!
 A mix of samurai culture, mountain asceticism, and mariners mingling in the tight confines of the Shonai Plain?
 Uketamo!
 Indeed, you’d be hard pressed to find a more unifying philosophy for this most amazing region of Japan.
 When I heard the implications of Uketamo explained to me this way, it just clicked.

-Still with me?
+still with me?
 Good!
 Now that we’ve covered the history of the Dewa Sanzan, let’s pause for a second to handle some key logistics.
 While the Shonai Plain and its mountains certainly rank among my all-time favorite destinations, the journey there is a bit rough.
 Located on the far western side of Yamagata Prefecture, this sliver of land is quite secluded from the rest of Japan.
 In fact, throughout history, the Shonai Plain would frequently lose access with the rest of Japan due to its severe winters.
 If you visit during the colder months, expect to witness actual corridors of snow (or so I hear).
 Still, given autumn’s tranquil atmosphere, I can only imagine the serene surroundings in the dead of winter.

 Seeing how remote the Shonai Plain and the Dewa Sanzan mountains are, it’s no surprise that the trek up there is harder than others.
 Put simply, you’re likely going to want to fly.
 While you can technically make your way via Niigata Prefecture, the entire trip by train can take upwards of six hours.
-If you have time to kill, the view is certainly to die for and will allow you to make use of your JR Rail pass (be sure to research roots with Hyperdia or a similar service if you do opt for the train).
+If you have time to kill, the view is certainly to die for and will allow you to make use of your JR Rail pass (be sure to research roots with Jorudan or a similar service if you do opt for the train).
 For the rest of us schleps who are on a tight schedule though, the one hour flight from Haneda is much more appealing.

 If you are truly interested in visiting this breathtaking and historic slice of Japan, I highly, highly recommend that you sign up for Yamabushi training.
 While you technically can explore the Shonai Plain and the Dewa Sanzan peaks on your own, you lose out on experiencing the very soul of the region.
 Though I am a bit hesitant to make the analogy, I guess you could say it would be like visiting Disneyland without all of the characters.
 While it’s wonderful and all, some core essence is just missing.
 To really understand this area and scratch that authenticity itch, bite the bullet and book a training session.
 Trust me when I say it will be one of the best things you ever do.